 • Vacation (randomization) mode

-These include voice command tools such as Alexa and Google Assistant as well as smart tools such as IFTTT and SmartThings.
-Built with a capacity of up to ¾ HP, 15A general use, 5A LED/CFL, and 1500W incandescent bulbs, the smart plug is perfect for electronics, appliances, and lamps in your home.
+The device can support a capacity of up to ¾ horsepower, 15A general use, 5A LED/CFL, and 1500W incandescent bulbs.
+So it's ideal for electronics, appliances, and lamps in your home.

 What I liked